2018–19 Oklahoma City Thunder season: Draft picks

 The Thunder had two second-round picks entering the draft.
 The Thunder traded their 2018 first-round pick in the Enes Kanter trade to the Utah Jazz back in 2015 which was later traded by the Jazz to the Minnesota Timberwolves.
 The Thunder's other second-round pick was originally acquired from the Boston Celtics as a result of the Perry Jones trade in 2015.

 On draft night, the Thunder traded a 2019 second-round pick and cash considerations to the Charlotte Hornets in exchange for the draft rights to Hamidou Diallo, the forty-fifth pick.
 The trade was later finalized on July 6.

-The Thunder, after the 2018 NBA Draft night and the conclusion of player acquisitions and transactions, ended with Kentucky guard Hamidou Diallo, Virginia guard Devon Hall and Texas-Arlington forward Kevin Hervey.
+The Thunder, after the 2018 NBA draft night and the conclusion of player acquisitions and transactions, ended with Kentucky guard Hamidou Diallo, Virginia guard Devon Hall and Texas-Arlington forward Kevin Hervey.

 Trades

 On July 20, the Thunder traded Dakari Johnson and cash considerations to the Orlando Magic in exchange for Rodney Purvis in an effort for payroll relief.
 By trading Johnson's guaranteed contract for Purvis's non-guaranteed contract, the Thunder saved nearly $6.6 million in luxury tax savings.
 On July 23, the Thunder then traded Rodney Purvis to the Boston Celtics in exchange for Abdel Nader and cash considerations.

 On July 25, the Thunder traded Carmelo Anthony and a 2022 protected first-round pick to the Atlanta Hawks in a three team trade, for Dennis Schröder from Atlanta and Timothé Luwawu-Cabarrot from Philadelphia.
 Coming off his lowest scoring season, Anthony saw his role and playing time dwindle during the season and playoffs.
-After the season ended, Anthony rejected the idea of coming off the bench is "out of the question" while preferring to play with the ball in his hands more.
+After the season ended, Anthony rejected the idea of coming off the bench, saying it was "out of the question", while preferring to play with the ball in his hands more.
 Following the Thunder's defeat against the Utah Jazz, Anthony was the focal point of trade talks in order to save on the luxury tax bill for next season.

 In exchange for Anthony, the Thunder received Dennis Schröder and Timothé Luwawu-Cabarrot.
 Schröder came off the 2017-18 season as the leading scorer for the Hawks, averaging 19.4 points.
 The past two seasons, Schröder had developed into a starter leading the Hawks to a playoff appearance in 2017.
-Luwawu-Cabarrot came to the Thunder after two seasons with the 76ers since being selected 24th overall in the 2016 NBA Draft.
+Luwawu-Cabarrot came to the Thunder after two seasons with the 76ers since being selected 24th overall in the 2016 NBA draft.

 Free agency

-For this offseason, free agency began on July 1st, 2018 while the July moratorium ended on July 6.
+For this offseason, free agency began on July 1, 2018, while the July moratorium ended on July 6.
 Corey Brewer, Nick Collison, Raymond Felton, P.J.
 Dozier, Paul George, Jerami Grant, Daniel Hamilton and Josh Huestis were set to hit unrestricted free agency.
 On May 10, Nick Collison announced his retirement after 15 years with the Thunder dating back to the Seattle SuperSonics.
 Collison appeared in 910 games and 91 playoff games with career averages of 5.9 points, 5.2 rebounds and 1.0 assists.